 Paris Blues, in the heart of Harlem and founded by Samuel Hargress Jr, or Sam like I mentioned, back in 1968.
 They have Jazz 7 nights a week, no cover, free food and great drinks, right?

 People go there to listen not only to the super traditional 20’s Jazz, but also to some rhythms of the 90’s funk!

 They have a full bar, so you’ll be sure to enjoy every single moment and every single music, with your favorite drink beside you!
 Have fun!

 Hours: Daily from 12pm – 3am

 Location: 2021 7th Avenue

-If you enjoyed this post and the video we did, but still haven’t subscribed to our channel, be sure to do so!
+If you enjoyed this post and the video on the top Jazz spots in Harlem, but still haven’t subscribed to our channel, be sure to do so!
 We post a new video on Mondays, at 10am!

 Take a look at one of my favorite restaurants in New York, this one obviously located in Harlem!
 It’s truly a hidden gem and worth the trip!!!